 Take immediate steps as necessary to ensure the safety and well-being of information resources.
 For example, if warranted, the Information Technology Department should be contacted to temporarily disable any offending or apparently compromised computer accounts, or to temporarily disconnect or block offending computers from the network (see section 5.6).

-Ensure that the following departments/people are notified: (1) Vice President for Information Technology, (2) your department head for employees (2) Office of the Vice President for Academic Affairs for students.
+Ensure that the following departments/people are notified: (1) Vice President for Information Technology, (2) your department head for employees (2) Office of the Vice President for Academic and Student Affairs for students.

-Reports of all incidents will be forwarded to Student Affairs (for apparent policy violations by students) or the department head (for employees), and to the Information Technology Department.
+Reports of all incidents will be forwarded to Academic and Student Affairs (for apparent policy violations by students) or the department head (for employees), and to the Information Technology Department.

 7.3.
 First and minor incident

 If a person appears to have violated this policy, and (I) the violation is deemed minor by the Information Technology Department, and (2) the person has not been implicated in prior incidents, then the incident may be dealt with at the Information Technology Department or other department level.
 The alleged offender will be furnished a copy of the College Computer and Network Usage Policy (this document) and will sign a form agreeing to conform to the policy.

 7.4.
 Subsequent and/or major violations